 Yes, Psych has been around the block a time or two.
 And while updating this review, I've developed a strong premonition that it's not going to stop circling anytime soon.

 Shawn's psychic abilities (like those of another long-employed fake psychic, CBS' The Mentalist) have nothing to do with sensing auras or playing with Ouija boards.
 Shawn's just really, really good at observing details—a trait drilled into him by his demanding father from the time he was a lad.
 And while he and his pop haven't always had the best of relationships—hugs between the two might classify as a truly paranormal experience—those lessons have paid big dividends.
-Masquerading as a psychic (because nobody wanted to hire him for being really, really observant), Shawn now has a semi-regular gig with the Santa Barbara police, where he and Gus work with skeptical curmudgeon Carlton Lassiter and his tough-but-pretty partner (and Shawn's girlfriend) Juliet O'Hara.
+Masquerading as a psychic (because nobody wanted to hire him for being really, really observant), Shawn now has a semi-regular gig with the Santa Barbara police, where he and Gus work with skeptical curmudgeon Carlton Lassiter and his tough-but-pretty partner (and Shawn's sometime girlfriend) Juliet O'Hara.

 We're never quite sure if police chief Karen Vick buys into Shawn's bizarre abilities.
 But she keeps hiring him.
 Why?
 For one thing, he has an unparalleled record for solving crimes.
 For another, things might get boring at the ol' police station without him.